umbraco/UmbracoDocs/umbraco-heartcore/getting-started/graphql-playground.md

 This button will open a panel that grants you a quick overview of how content is structured using the Document Types in your solution.

-It also gives an idea of how to access specific properties on each of the Document Types as well as nested properties and properties from Compositions.
+It also gives an idea of how to access specific properties on each document type, nested properties, and properties from compositions.

 While at the same time also explains relationships between specific object and properties in your solution.